 - To describe the outcome of patients who proceed to allogeneic blood or marrow transplant after treatment with or without blinatumomab.

-- To determine differences in MRD kinetics among patients with the BCR/ABL1-like B-lineage ALL, and assess the efficacy of blinatumomab in each molecular subgroup.
+- To determine differences in MRD kinetics among patients with the BCR/ABL1-like B-lineage ALL, and to compare the OS (and RFS) of patients with BCR-ABL-like phenotype with those without BCR-ABL-like phenotype.

 II.
 To evaluate the incidence of anti-blinatumomab antibody formation.